Are you going to start a bullet journal, but don’t know where and how to start?

 Is it simply because you want to organize your thoughts, your life and be more productive?

 Or is it because you want to tap into your creative brain and let it flow?

 My point is, decide what you want to achieve from the system.

 If it is more productivity, you don’t need many supplies.
-But along with improving productivity if you want your journal to be pleasing to the eye, you might as well purchase some supplies.
+But along with improving productivity, if you want to keep it fun (which most people like), you might as well purchase some supplies.

 tip# 2.
 What supplies to buy as a beginner bullet journaler